Location: Fowler Building, Room A163

 The goal of the Digital Archaeology Lab, established in Fall 2016, is to support the technological needs of the Cotsen faculty, students, and staff by providing facilities, advice, and training.

-The lab also hosts a variety of workshops bringing in experts from across campus to address challenges arising in archaeological practices.
+The lab also hosts a variety of workshops with experts from across campus to address challenges arising in archaeological practices.
 We also offer one-on-one or small group consultations on topics surrounding data management and preservation, building an online portfolio, and a variety of other topics.